shubham14p3/school-management-pp/README.md

 Teacher/Staff Notice: List of Teacher/staff Notice.
 Individual Notice details will be display once click on respective notice.

->teave Management: Student can apply Leave from here which contains Leave date and reason.
+leave Management: Student can apply Leave from here which contains Leave date and reason.
 Teacher can approve/reject leave submitted by teacher.

 Task Management: List of Student's common tasks for all students added by Teacher.
 Teachers can add task which is common for all students

 Logout: Also after clicking on Logout, modal/popup will display with logout successfully message and application will navigate to login screen.